 Meet security and compliance needs

 Visibility on physical core usage information

 With the help of cloud storage services, clients get the flexibility to store, access, monitor and manage their data in an organized and efficient way.
-Here’s how storage is a differentiator between AWS vs Azure vs Google Cloud.
+Here’s how storage is a differentiator between AWS vs Azure vs GCP.

 a.
 Amazon AWS Storage

 These are the services that are covered in the AWS storage services.